Custom formulas: Syntax and definitions

 Aggregation formulas

-Aggregation formulas let you query on a rolling average or rolling window for the metric and event you are interested in.
-These formulas will be color-coded in purple.
-Each aggregation formula requires three components: the metric you are aggregating, the event you are interested in, and the interval to aggregate by.
+Aggregation formulas let you query on a rolling average or rolling window for the metric and event that interests you.
+These formulas are color-coded in purple.
+Each aggregation formula requires three components: the metric you are aggregating, the event that interests you, and the interval to aggregate by.

 CUMSUM ROLLAVG ROLLWIN ROLLWINBEFORE